View our 2020 panel of international speakers below.

 COSAC's residential format allows unparalleled access to industry experts, long after the day's sessions have finished.

 Click on a speaker below to view their profile.

-Chris is a Consulting Partner at Axenic Ltd, a specialist independent information security and privacy consultancy he co-founded in 2009.
-He has over 22 years of experience in the ICT industry, specialising in security and privacy for the last 11 years.
+Chris is the Chief Strategy Officer at Axenic Ltd, a specialist independent information security and privacy consultancy he co-founded in 2009.
+He has over 26 years of experience in the ICT industry, specialising in security and privacy for the last 16 years.
 He is an exponent of business-driven security and is passionate about delivering pragmatic advice that enables his clients to achieve their business goals and objectives.

 Hugh BoyesPrincipal Engineer, University of Warwick (UK)